etsryn/Linear-Regression/README.md

 ## Contact

-For questions, suggestions, or feedback, feel free to reach out via GitHub issues.
+For questions, suggestions, or feedback, feel free to reach out via GitHub issues or through [LinkedIn](https://www.linkedin.com/in/rayyan-ashraf).
 We welcome your input and look forward to your contributions!